Load-bearing walls from the perspective of plan alterations

 Material Strength: They are constructed from durable materials capable of withstanding design loads.

-Placement: depending on the type of building, the load-bearing walls can be found along the perimeter of a building and in certain strategic interior locations.
+Placement: Depending on the type of building, the load-bearing walls can be found along the perimeter of a building and in certain strategic interior locations.

 Identifying Load-Bearing Walls

 Recognising a load-bearing wall is critical, especially during renovations or demolitions.
-Some key indicators include:
+Some key indicators include

 If you're planning renovations that involve altering a load-bearing wall, it's essential to consult a structural engineer.
 Removing or modifying such walls without proper reinforcement can compromise the building's stability and safety.
 Options like adding steel beams or columns can help redistribute loads effectively.